shreysamal/JARVIS/README.md

-Just started learning about AI and this was my first apllication to it by doing a small speech recognition code using python
+Just started learning about AI and this was my first project of a small speech recognition code using python: